BigIdeasForum/bigideasforum.github.io/_posts/2018/2018-04-19-future-of-communication.md

 ### Introduction

-In less than a decade, dissemination of information went from well-defined print, radio and TV media to social platforms cloud information.
+In less than a decade, dissemination of information went from well-defined print, radio and TV media to social platforms with information in the cloud.

 With this came two problems:
 1. the issue of sifting through an overload of information